The issue

 Since 2019, an outbreak of western hemlock looper moth has been sweeping the forests of the North Shore.
 Some areas were harder hit than others, including the slopes west of the entrance road to Lynn Headwaters Regional Park.

 If the dead trees are in areas away from roads, homes, trails and other human infrastructure, they go through natural ecological processes of breakdown and decay.
-But when dead trees are near places used by people, the can be a risk to public safety.
+But when dead trees are near places used by people, there can be a risk to public safety.

 The work